Prasiolite - Prase quartz, green or hyaline

 Mineralogy of Prasiolite

 With very weak pleochroism (light green to pale green), its green color results from structural changes in the iron caused by heat treatment or controlled irradiation.
-Natural prasiolite is rare and form through the natural heating of amethyst in volcanic or geothermal environments.
+Natural prasiolite is rare and can form through the natural heating of amethyst in volcanic or geothermal environments.

 It is found in Poland, Namibia, Canada, Brazil, the United States, Germany (Nack), as well as in Bolivia, Uruguay, Mexico, Tanzania, Madagascar, Mozambique, Zimbabwe, Thailand, India, and China.